Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 The greatest power and influence actually goes to those who trade with the bloc the most, said Mr Lee.
 Intra-ASEAN trade among the bloc’s members constitutes only about 20 per cent of their international trade, he noted.

-“Apart from the economy, there's also many other ways in which the major powers can exercise influence on ASEAN members, so it's not surprising that the major powers are able to nudge, encourage, advise, even coerce other countries to do something which they would like to do, to some extent.”
+"Apart from the economy, there are also many other ways in which the major powers can exercise influence on ASEAN members.
+So, it is not surprising that the major powers are able to nudge, encourage, advise, even coerce other countries to do something which they would like to do, to some extent."

 However, even those major powers may not necessarily be able to solve all problems.
 For instance, the Thai-Cambodian issue goes back historically hundreds of years, and are not "issues which will go away”, said Mr Lee.

-“But it's a reality that foreign, external powers have influence over ASEAN countries and ASEAN has to work together despite that, and in many areas we're still able to do good.
-It is a valuable organisation to all of us,” he said.
+"But it is a reality that foreign, external powers have influence over ASEAN countries, and ASEAN has to work together despite that.
+And in many areas, we are still able to do so.
+It is a valuable organisation for all of us," he said.

 Another issue in the region which Mr Lee said will likely remain is the Myanmar situation, where elections are ongoing amid a humanitarian crisis.

-“We hope that they will be able to find their way forward and work out the solution which will lead to a government which should work,” he said.
+“We hope that they will be able to find their way forward and work out a solution which will lead to a government which will work,” he said.

 Mr Lee also clarified what the guiding principle of ASEAN centrality means in response to a question about the bloc's role.

-“I think centrality has become a term of art.
-What it means is that we convene a meeting, people come, and it's quite useful that we can convene a meeting because they come and meet each other and discuss it with us,” he said.
+"I think centrality has become a term of art.
+What it means is that we convene a meeting, people come.
+And it is quite useful that we can convene a meeting because they come and meet each other and discuss with us," he said.

-“Doesn't mean that we are centrally directing matters, even amongst ourselves, much less than the rest of the world.
-You must not mistake a word for reality.”
+"It does not mean that we are centrally directing matters even amongst ourselves, much less the rest of the world.
+You must not mistake a word for reality."

 UNEXPECTED EVENTS